Skip to content

 Stainless steel roofing advantages:

-• Reflectivity: Stainless steel roofing has the advantage of being a reflective material, which means it can help deflect sunlight and reduce heat absorption into the building.
-This property can contribute to a more comfortable indoor environment, particularly during hot summer months, and may lead to lower energy consumption for cooling systems.
+• Reflectivity: A stainless steel roof panel has the advantage of being reflective surface materials in which less heat is absorbed into the building as sunlight is deflected away.
+This feature can help improve the comfort of the indoor spaces during hot summer months and cooling system energy usage.
 Reflectivity can also be a consideration in urban areas, where it can help mitigate the urban heat island effect by reducing the overall temperature in densely built environments.

 Tin (Terne)